likangning93/casual-3d-printing/30mmBodyCapLens/OTHER_LENSES.md

 is very similar to the Fujifilm Quicksnap version, but the lens-and-aperture assembly is modeled as half of a pair, so make sure to print two of them.

+The STLs are also available on Thingiverse here: https://www.thingiverse.com/thing:4874844

 ## Tips for "adapting" other lenses

 The Max HQ's focal length was a mystery, so I designed a "test bench" for